- Get Started

 The fee pool is the lot of lumens collected from transaction fees.

-The minimum balance for a basic account is
+The absolute minimum balance for an account is 1 XLM, which is equal to

 For example, an account with 1 trustline and 2 offers would have a minimum balance of

-The base reserve and base fee can change, but should not do so more than once every several years.
+Ledger limits, the base reserve, and the minimum base fee can change, but should not do so more than once every several years.
 For the most part, you can think of them as fixed values.
 When they are changed, the change works by the same consensus process as any transaction.
 For details, see versioning.